rasulkireev/django-saas-starter/{{ cookiecutter.project_slug }}/apps/docs/content/getting-started/introduction.md

 {{ cookiecutter.project_name }} is built on a modern Django SaaS starter template that includes:

+- Python 3.14.5 and Django 6.0.6+
+- Node.js 24.15.0 LTS for frontend builds
+- PostgreSQL 18 and Redis 8.6.3 for Docker-based development and deployment
 - User authentication and profile management
 - {% if cookiecutter.use_stripe == 'y' -%}Subscription billing with Stripe{% endif %}
 - {% if cookiecutter.generate_blog == 'y' -%}Built-in blog system with markdown support{% endif %}